eclipse-dash/dash-licenses/README.md

 Afterwards `grep` will be accessible via `ggrep` so `ggrep -Poh "\S+:(system|provided|compile)` will do the trick.

-### Example: Yarn via `yarn.lock` (Experimental)
+### Example: Yarn via `yarn.lock`

 If you've generated a `yarn.lock` file, you can feed it directly to the license tool.
-This option leverages a hack to determine the very specific dependencies and versions identified by yarn using the `resolved` URL for each entry in the file.
-This functionality is experimental; results may vary.

 ```
 $ java -jar org.eclipse.dash.licenses-<version>.jar yarn.lock